-There were 331 telecommunications companies regulated in some way by the FPSC as of November 2, 2016.
+There were 332 telecommunications companies regulated in some way by the FPSC as of December 31, 2017.
 The Commission continues to retain authority and responsibility in the following areas for telecommunications companies:

-- Resolving intercarrier disputes involving interpretations and implementation of sections of the intercarrier agreements. - Processing arbitrations of intercarrier agreements when the companies cannot negotiate all the terms of the agreement and request the FPSC to resolve issues the companies define. - Reviewing interconnection agreements filed with the FPSC in accordance with federal requirements. - Resolving cases involving area code relief, number conservation plans, number resource reclamation, local number portability, and other numbering issues. - Analyzing information for and producing several statutorily required reports: the Annual Report on the Status of the Telecommunications Access System Act of 1991, the Annual Report on Lifeline Assistance, the Report on the Efforts of the Florida Public Service Commission to Reduce the Regulatory Assessment Fee for Telecommunications Companies, and the Report on the Status of Competition in the Telecommunications Industry. - Maintaining oversight of the Florida Relay Service.
+- Resolving intercarrier disputes involving interpretations and implementation of sections of the intercarrier agreements. - Processing arbitrations of intercarrier agreements when the companies cannot negotiate all the terms of the agreement and request the FPSC to resolve issues the companies define. - Reviewing interconnection agreements filed with the FPSC in accordance with federal requirements. - Resolving cases involving area code relief, number conservation plans, number resource reclamation, local number portability, and other numbering issues. - Analyzing information for and producing several statutorily required reports: the Annual Report on the Status of the Telecommunications Access System Act of 1991, the Annual Report on Lifeline Assistance, the Report on the Efforts of the Florida Public Service Commission to Reduce the Regulatory Assessment Fee for Telecommunications Companies, and the Report on the Status of Competition in the Telecommunications Industry. - Maintaining oversight of the Florida Relay Service. - Maintaining oversight of Florida's Lifeline Program, including establishing eligibility criteria, coordinated enrollment, and monitoring ETCs. - Issuing certificates of authority for telecommunications companies to operate in Florida, including evaluating the applicant's technical, financial, and managerial capability to provide service. - Resolving consumer complaints relating to Lifeline, Telephone Relay Service, and payphones. - Publishing network access tariff information for all incumbent local carriers.